 Is there a cutoff date to apply?

-The first round of applications close on December 15, 2018.
+The second round of applications close on April 15, 2019.
 We recommend applying sooner rather than later to secure your slot.

 Is my GPA a factor in the application process?